orktes/max_arm64/README.md

 Note some settings can be changed in-game.
 See the Controls section above.

 ## Known Issues
-- On 1:1 aspect ratio the game screen looks a bit stretched.
-Working on a fix.
 - Changing shooting from R1 to anything else will cause shooting to not work.
 This is due to a small hack in the input system to make R1 work as shoot button.
 Changing other buttons is however possible.

 ## Building